Citizens’ Jury FAQs

 What happens during the Jury?

-Citizens Assemblies and Juries generally meet over 30 hours (or 5 to 6 days) to enable participants to dig deeply into complex issues.
+Citizens’ Assemblies and Juries generally meet over 30 hours (or 5 to 6 days) to enable participants to dig deeply into complex issues.
 Following best practice learnt over many years, in an informal and relaxed setting members are supported to share knowledge, expertise and opinions.
-They will hear from a wide range of perspectives.
+They heard from a wide range of perspectives.
 Commentators (also known as expert witnesses) are the specialists called to provide different perspectives on the topic being considered.
 The commentators are then closely questioned to draw out all the information needed to make informed judgements.

 The group of citizens considers what they have learnt and agree on a set of recommendations for change.
 Those recommendations are delivered to policy makers, officials and politicians.
 All recommendations, given in their own words, are ranked through anonymised voting.
 A recommendation needs 75-80% support in order to be included in the final report.

-What will happen to the recommendations?
+What is happening with the recommendations?

 How is this different from other forms of consultation?

-Who is running the Jury?
+Who were running the Jury?

 What is it about Citizens’ Juries that makes them work?